Fort Wilderness Resort and Campground Fact Sheet

 The number of campsites in each loop is as follows:

 100 loop – 25; 200 loop – 37; 300 loop – 63; 400 loop – 33; 500 loop – 56; 600 loop – 37; 700 loop – 35; 800 loop – 74; 900 loop – 32; 1000 loop – 23; 1100 loop – 24; 1200 loop – 22; 1300 loop – 34; 1400 loop – 61; 1500 loop – 21; 1600 loop – 46; 1700 loop – 41; 1800 loop – 32; 1900 loop – 38; 2000 loop – 69

-There are four categories of campsites at FW, premium, preferred, full hook-up, and partial.
+There are five categories of campsites at FW, premium, premium meadow, preferred, full hook-up, and partial.

 A Premium Site is billed as “big-rig” friendly.
 They accommodate RVs larger than 45 feet in length and those that have multiple slide-outs.
 The sites are wider (up to 24 ft.), and deeper (up to 60 ft.) meaning they have a larger, level-paved pad.
 They also feature all of the amenities – water, power, sewer, cable, and access to the high-speed Internet, plus upgraded picnic tables and grills, as well as prime locations.